design-tokens/community-group/technical-reports/format/design-token.md

 </aside>

-In order to maintain interoperability between tools that support this format, teams and tools should restrict their usage of extension data to optional meta-data that is not crucial to understanding that token's value.
+In order to maintain interoperability between tools that support this format, teams and tools SHOULD restrict their usage of extension data to optional meta-data that is not crucial to understanding that token's value.

 Tool vendors are encouraged to publicly share specifications of their extension data wherever possible.
 That way other tools can add support for them without needing to reverse engineer the extension data.
-Popular extensions may also be incorporated as standardized features in future revisions of this specification.
+Popular extensions could also be incorporated as standardized features in future revisions of this specification.

 <p class="ednote" title="Extensions section">
   The extensions section is not limited to vendors.
 All token users can add additional data in this section for their own purposes.